 Step 5: You can now refresh the Jaxx wallet and see the updated Bitcoin balance.
 It takes about 30 minutes for the transaction to get a 3 block confirmation.

 Figure: Bitcoin Blockchain Explained – Confirmed transaction in Jaxx

 I hope that I have been able to make you understand a thing or two about Bitcoin and Blockchain through this blog.
 I would recommend you to go through our Blockchain Tutorial and Blockchain Technology blogs to gain an in-depth understanding of Blockchain, Bitcoin, cryptocurrencies, Ethereum, Hyperledger and Smart Contracts.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.

-If you wish to learn Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Training Certification which comes with instructor-led live training and real-life project experience.
+If you wish to learn Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Certification course which comes with instructor-led live training and real-life project experience.
 This training will help you understand Blockchain in depth and help you achieve mastery over the subject.